Safe Shellfish Program

 - Colvos Passage is closed to butter clams only.

-- Hale Passage and Carr Inlet are closed to butter and varnish clams only.
+- Hale Passage and Burley Lagoon closed to butter clams and varnish clams only.

 The Health Department has a Shellfish Watersheds Water Quality Program that provides continuous and flexible resources to protect water quality in Pierce County's shellfish watersheds.
 The Health Department works to identify and correct failing septic systems and takes many water samples to help identify other problem areas.
 Part of this program includes partnering with Pierce Conservation District and Pierce County Surface Water Management.

 Click here to receive shellfish advisory alerts via email and select the Surface Water and Shellfish Advisories list and other subjects you may be interested in.

 For more information call the Health Department at (253) 798-6470 extension 7 or email us.